 The general materials list is as follows:

-1 piece of 4 1/2 foot long, 6" thin wall PVC sewer pipe.
+1 piece of 4 1/2 foot long, 8" thin wall PVC sewer pipe.
+This might be difficult to find, but keep looking.
+It's worth it.

 You'll need one for each predator guard that you build.
 Most sewer places have this stuff or at least know where to get it.
 It comes in 14' lengths, so you can make 3 guards from just one piece if you buy one stick.
-Most suppliers will cut it for you for a little extra price (in which case, you can skip the following cross cutting instructions).
+Some suppliers will even cut it for you for a little extra price (in which case, you can skip the following cross cutting instructions).

 For each guard you'll need:

-1 piece of 6" x 6" x 3/4" thick exterior plywood.
+1 piece of 8" x 8" x 3/4" thick exterior plywood.
+Yes, regular lumber will also work.

 1 set of 2" hinges.